 The manufacturing company operates hundreds of factories globally and makes highly complex industrial equipment.
 Since the manufacturer carries over $4B in inventory, the ability to reduce inventory at scale drives significant financial benefit for the company.

-Prior to engaging with C3, the manufacturer had experimented with various inventory optimization software offerings.
+Prior to engaging with C3.ai, the manufacturer had experimented with various inventory optimization software offerings.
 However, existing software solutions were unable to dynamically optimize inventory levels of individual parts at scale while managing uncertainty and learning continually from data.
 Through implementing C3 Inventory Optimization, the manufacturer reduced by inventory levels by as much as 35%.

 Accurately Predicting Variability